mongodb/specifications/source/enumerate-collections.rst

 Version History
 ===============
+Version 0.6.1 Changes
+    - Update to use secondaryOk.

 Version 0.6.0 Changes
     - MongoDB 4.4 no longer includes ``ns`` field in ``idIndex`` field for ``listCollections`` responses.